mitchellxxli/honey/honey.md

 non-representative dataset that demonstrated potential trends that could be investigated with more careful data collection, but does not make any definitive claims.
-However, just in case the trends in this data are reflected more broadly, I’ll be choosing honey a nice wildflower honey for my next jar.
+However, just in case the trends in this data are reflected more broadly, I’ll be choosing a nice wildflower honey for my next jar.